Philcon Panel Participant Biographies

 She is a member of Broad Universe, a writer’s organization focusing on promoting the works of women authors in the speculative genres.

 An active SFWA member, Ken's short fiction has appeared in The Magazine of Fantasy & Science Fiction, Interzone, Daily Science Fiction, Intergalactic Medicine Show, BuzzyMag, Abyss & Apex, Perihelion and others.
-He is the author of eight published novels with two more on the way.
+He is the author of eleven published novels with two more on the way.
 Best known for his arctic fantasy series ALAANA'S WAY, his current project is an alternate history/fantasy THE LADY CHANGELING TRILOGY.
 Please visit www.KenAltabef.com

 Walter first developed an interest in Japanese animation with the premiere of "Star Blazers" in 1979 on WTAF TV 29 in Philadelphia, after already succumbing to science fiction in general.
 He attempted to catch a movie version of this series at Philcon 1984, but missed it and instead was introduced to the amazing work of Hayao Miyazaki in "Lupin III Castle Cagliostro".